≪ Go to our review of Jogging Strollers

 Our Analysis and Hands-on Test Results

-In 1994, Roger Malinowski and Philip Novotny formed the Beast of Burden Company, (now known as BOB) in San Luis Obispo, California.
+In 1994, Roger Malinowski and Philip Novotny formed the Beast of Burden Company, which is now known as BOB.
+They formed their company in San Luis Obispo, California.
 The bicycle industry professional and the airline mechanic started BOB with Yak bike trailers with quick release attachment.
 As the two had families, they saw a need for a new kind of stroller, and the BOB Sport Utility jogging stroller was born.
 In 2005, the men continued to revolutionize the stroller world creating the first locking swivel wheel on a jogger, making it more versatile and user-friendly.
 In 2011, the company was acquired by Britax and offers a full line of stroller options designed for every lifestyle.

-This chart compares the overall scores for the jogging strollers we tested.
+This graph looks at the overall scores for the jogging strollers we tested.
 The BOB Revolution Flex (shown in blue) earned the second highest score, making it easy to see why it won an Editors' Choice award.